-The configuration of field-replaceable units (FRUs) is an exception to the procedures described thus far in this chapter.
+The configuration of field-replaceable units (FRUs) is an exception to the procedures described elsewhere in this document.
 FRUs are monitored using state values, as opposed to the quantitative values used to monitor the rest of the fabric.
 As a result of the qualitative nature of this monitoring, the concept of thresholds does not apply.